gelleicsaba/btrend/README.md

 (or in linux you can use with python3 ...)
 ```
 ## Includes or usings
-There are two solution to include more files, before the building.\
+There are two solutions to include more files, before the building.\
 The 'using' means that you can insert another file content to the beginning of the file,
 but the 'include' will insert the file content into the position of 'include'.